 GOALS OF INTEGRATIVE AND FIELD-BASED EDUCATION

 The Integrative and Field-based Education (IFE) Program at Union aims to foster learning communities that model and teach students ways of doing, being and thinking that are integral to their vision of ministerial identity and practice.
-It cultivates ministerial imagination which is about integrating knowledge, skill, moral integrity, religious traditions and religious commitments in ministerial practice.
-It is integrative, embodied and relational.
+It cultivates ministerial imagination, which is about integrating knowledge, skill, moral integrity, religious traditions, and religious commitments in ministerial practice.
+It is integrative, embodied, and relational.
 This is at the heart of professional formation.
-As such, in partnership with teaching churches and agencies, the IFE Program provides learning communities that hone critical reflection on practice and theology, models for ministry, examination of social issues related to ministry, as well as development of professional identity and skills.
-It models ways of doing, being and thinking.
+As such, in partnership with teaching churches and agencies, the IFE Program provides learning communities that hone critical reflection on practice and theology, models for ministry, the examination of social issues related to ministry, and development of professional identity and skills.
+It models ways of doing, being, and thinking.

-Integrative and Field-based Education involves three apprenticeships: an intellectual or cognitive apprenticeship, a practical apprenticeship and an apprenticeship of identity formation.
+Field Education involves three apprenticeships: an intellectual or cognitive apprenticeship, a practical apprenticeship and an apprenticeship of formation.
 These apprenticeships involve different types of knowledge: intellectual and cognitive that a student obtains in classroom study, practical knowledge—skills learned by engaging in the actual activities of ministerial practice—and knowledge of oneself in the formation of one’s professional identity and ethics.
 These three apprenticeships are integrated in field education through two experiences:

 • Supervised work in a ministerial field site, and

 Together, these experiences make up field-based learning.
-The learning that occurs is facilitated through intentional, sustained practices such as theological reflection, weekly supervision, a learning agreement and contextual social analysis of the student’s field site.
-It is through these practices that field work becomes field education.
+The learning that occurs is facilitated through intentional, sustained practices such as theological reflection, weekly supervision, a learning agreement, and contextual field site of the student's field site.
+It is through these practices that fieldwork becomes field education.